 This preparation did lead to a full life of ministry.
 Blumhardt was on the records of the Würtemburgischen Landeskirche from 1829 to 1880.
-He served as an assistant in Dürrmenz during 1829 and 1830 and as a teacher and an administrator under an uncle at a missionary training institution in Basel (1830-1837).
+14 He served as an assistant in Dürrmenz during 1829 and 1830 and as a teacher and an administrator under an uncle at a missionary training institution in Basel (1830-1837).
 Here he had encounters with the "spirit world" which became relevant later.
-In 1837-38 he was a temporary parish administrator in Iptingen, and on 23 September 1838 he was installed as pastor at Möttlingen.
-There he had experiences which utterly changed his life.
+In 1837-38 he was a temporary parish administrator in Iptingen, 15 and on 23 September 1838 he was installed as pastor at Möttlingen.
+16 There he had experiences which utterly changed his life.

 There was one more move in Blumhardt's career.
 In 1852 some friends helped him buy a 129-room mansion at Bad Boll from King Wilhelm I of Württemburg.
 On 15 April he wrote happily to a friend, "Boll ist mein . . ."
 While there, he was twice elected to attend the National Synod of the State Church (1869 and 1874).
 He travelled extensively, accepting invitations to speak in many places including Rotterdam, Amsterdam, Köln and Frankfurt.
+On the State Church (1869 and 1874).